Vaishali715/Final_Project/README.md

 * All the columns except mushroom_id, class_edible and class_poisonous, are selected as features responsible for the target
 * The visualizations of each feature and its unique values helped in deciding for which feature to be selected
-* After visualizing the feautres we found
+* After visualizing the feautres we found:
  1. Column 'veil_type' shows no variations, hence dropped
  2. In column 'stalk_root', out of 8124 rows, 2480 rows have missing values and hence            dropped
 * Depending on the label encoded values of feature and the applied model, we will get the results

 ## Machine Learning